Commencement-Technology/advanced-ftp/README.md

 ---

-`ensureDir(remoteDirPath): Promise<void>`
+`ensureDir(remoteDirPath, [recursive=true]): Promise<void>`

-Make sure that the given `remoteDirPath` exists on the server, creating all directories as necessary.
+Make sure that the given `remoteDirPath` exists on the server.
+If recursive, creating all directories as necessary.
 The working directory is at `remoteDirPath` after calling this method.

 `clearWorkingDir(): Promise<void>`